Explore the many islands of Washington state's San Juan archipelago on this 4 day kayaking and camping adventure.

 WHO CAN ATTEND?

-There will be no refunds after May 1.
+There will be no refunds after (date TBD).
 More questions can be answered in the frequently asked questions document.

 Online processing fees are non refundable.